OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

             }
         }

-1. (Optional) If you want to use different configurations for each environment, repeat steps 2 to 6 for each one.
+1. (Optional) If you want to use different configurations for each environment, repeat steps 2 to 6 for each environment.
+See [Override Mobile Extensibility Configurations](../../../managing-the-applications-lifecycle/deploy-applications/override-extensibility-configurations.md) for details on pointing the mobile application to the correct configuration files in each environment.

     ![Resource settings for Firebase](images/firebase-multiple-configurations-ss.png)